Anesthesia Patient Safety Foundation (APSF)

-Guidelines for Grant Applications Scheduled to Be Funded January 1, 2007
+Guidelines for Grant Applications Scheduled to Start January 1, 2008

 NOTE: The grant award limit has increased to $150,000 per project (including up to 15% institutional overhead).
 Additionally, there have been changes in areas of designated priority, in requirements for materials, and specific areas of research.
-For the current funding cycle, the APSF is placing a specific emphasis on PATIENT SAFETY EDUCATION.
+For the current funding cycle, APSF is placing a specific emphasis on PATIENT SAFETY EDUCATION and MEDICATION ERRORS.

 - Studies that address peri-anesthetic problems for relatively healthy patients; or